ucb-art/bag3_skywater130_workspace/README.md

 1. ssh to a server/use a machine that supports RHEL7.
 2. Start bash
-3. Clone this repository and `cd` into it
+3. Clone this repository and `cd` into it (if you have not done so already).
-4. Initialize all submodules by running `git submodule update --init --recursive`
+4. Initialize all submodules by running `git submodule update --init --recursive` (if you have not done so already).
 5. Go through `.bashrc` and `.bashrc_bag`, and make sure all paths that start with `/path/to/` are updated to your a valid installation on your machine.
 Versions for tools are not strict, except for the `CMake` version.
 6. `source .bashrc`
 7. Create a new cds.lib and set up symbolic links by running `./init_files.sh`